 The four pixel variants occupy quadrants of the sensitive area, which contains 28,224 pixels and covers 79.4 mm2.
-A sub-row of 42 pixels is served by logic containing SRAM registers, which form 250 μm wide columns that are insensitive to any charge deposits.
+A sub-row of 42 pixels is served by logic containing SRAM registers, which form 250 μ m wide columns that are insensitive to any charge deposits.
 In addition, a single row of dead pixels across the centre of the sensor is used to distribute bias and reference voltages, and to re-buffer control signals.
 These logic and bias regions account for an 11.1% dead space in the sensing area.
 As no deep P-well is added here, charge arising from particles that pass through these regions will be collected by local N-wells associated with PMOS transistors, and will therefore not be collected as signal.

-A key advantage of locating the logic as separate from the pixels is to minimize the risk of crosstalk between clock signals and the sensitive analog front-end circuits in the pixel; no clock signals are routed through the pixels; instead, the hit outputs from 42 pixels are wired across to each section of row logic.
-The row logic can latch the state of these asynchronous inputs by external control for synchronization with the beam crossing rate, with typical period 189ns for this application, and then begins the processing sequence.
+The hit outputs from 42 pixels are wired across to each section of row logic.
+The row logic can latch the state of these asynchronous inputs by external control for synchronization with the beam crossing rate, and then begins the processing sequence.

 The principle of the hit data storage is to make optimal use of the finite amount of local memory available in each row.
 Rather than storing each individual hit separately, the row is divided into seven parts, each containing six pixels.
-Each of the seven sub-sections of the row is interrogated in turn within the time window between each sample of the 42 hit inputs; the full pattern of hits in a 6-pixel sub-section is stored if any are present.
+Each of the seven sub-sections of the row is interrogated in turn, and the pattern of hits is stored if any are present.
 This offers a reduction in the number of memory locations used for a high density of co-incident hits, such as a dense particle shower, whilst only using a single memory location for noise hits.

-The row logic contains 19 SRAM registers of 22 bits each, which store the global timestamp code (13 bits), the pattern of hits (6 bits) and the multiplexer address (3 bits) that identifies and selects their location within the full row of 42 pixels.
+The row logic contains 19 SRAM registers which store the global timestamp code, the pattern of hits and the multiplexer address that identifies their location within the full row of 42 pixels.
 Row addresses are generated by a local ROM such that they appear as part of the readout parallel data word.
 The memory manager facilitates data write to each register in turn, and selects each of the valid registers during readout.
 An overflow flag is raised if more than 19 hits are generated in the row, in which case the data corresponding to the first 19 hits that occurred are retained and any subsequent hit data on that row are discarded.
-The memory manager is implemented as a bidirectional SRAM shift register that selects a single register with one-hot coding.
+The memory manager is implemented as a bi-directional SRAM shift register that selects a single register with one-hot coding.